EngineerBetter/concourse-up/README.md

 Once the terraform step is complete, `concourse-up` deploys a BOSH director on an t2.medium instance, and then uses that to deploy a Concourse with the following settings:

-- One m3.medium [spot](https://aws.amazon.com/ec2/spot/) for the Concourse web server
+- One t2.medium for the Concourse web server
-- One m3.xlarge spot instance used as a Concourse worker
+- One m4.xlarge [spot](https://aws.amazon.com/ec2/spot/) instance used as a Concourse worker
 - Access via a load balancer over HTTP and HTTPS using a user-provided certificate, or an auto-generated self-signed certificate if one isn't provided.

 ## Using a dedicated AWS IAM account